Saturday, December 26, 2020

 Iceblox breaks you in gently with just the one flame lurking about the first level but things soon heat up with the next level having two flames chasing after you.
 By the fourth level, three flames are chasing which is pretty frantic.
 However, I personally found the difficulty drastically increasing from level 6 which is all thanks to those dreaded burning wheels!
 These do a magnificent job of tracking down poor old Pete for a terrible death by fire.
 He prefers it cold!

 It's interesting how the levels become progressively harder; thanks to their unassuming design and those firey enemies who appear in a variety of combinations (up to) four at once.
 Both have great chasing techniques that feel somewhat like H-Mec II but killing them results in many bonus points.
-Plus a much-need short breather, before they respawn!
+Plus a much-needed short breather, before they respawn!

 You won't last long without a few practice games, trust me.
 This next screenshot was a killer...